developer-zebra/developer-zebra-site/src/ddt/2-5/guide/usage/index.md

 ### SD Card Test

-Checks SD card status and information.
-The SD card must be mounted in order to be detected.
+Checks external SD card status and information.
+The SD card must be mounted as portable storage in order to be detected.
+If the SD card is mounted as internal storage, DDT does not detect it.
+This applies similarly when formatting SD cards - only SD cards formatted as portable storage are detected by DDT.
 Results:

 - **SD Card -** _present_ or _absent_
 - **Read -** _passed_ or _not applicable_